mobbr/mobbr-api-v1/payments/README.md

 ##List unclaimed shares

-List the shares that are not yet claim by their recipients and can still be reclaimed.
-This can happen when a payment is made to users that are not yet member of Mobbr.
+List the shares that are not yet claimed by their recipients and can still be reclaimed.
+Shares are unclaimed when paid to users that are not yet member of Mobbr.

 	GET	/api_v1/payments/unclaimed_shares